Russians in the Baltic states: Current situation

 Lithuanian Russians live mainly in cities.
 In the Lithuanian capital Vilnius, they make up less than 10% of the population, in Lithuania's third largest city Klaipėda less than 20%.
 Other Lithuanian cities, including the second-largest city Kaunas, have lower percentages of Russians, while in most small towns and villages there are very few Russians (with the exception of Visaginas).
 In all, 5% of Lithuania's population are ethnic Russians.

 Russians make up around one third of the population of Latvia's capital, Riga.
 In the second largest city Daugavpils, where already before World War I Russians were the second biggest ethnic group after Jews, Russians now make up the majority.
 Today about 25% of Latvia's population are ethnic Russians.

 In Estonia, Russians are concentrated in urban areas, particularly in Tallinn and the north-eastern county of Ida-Virumaa.
 As of 2011, 38.5% of Tallinn's population were ethnic Russians and an even higher number – 46.7% spoke Russian as their mother tongue.
 In 2011, large proportions of ethnic Russians were found in Narva (82%), Sillamäe (about 82%) and Kohtla-Järve (70%).
 In the second largest city of Estonia – Tartu – ethnic Russians constitute about 16% of the population.
 In rural areas the proportion of ethnic Russians is very low (13 of Estonia's 15 counties are over 80% ethnic Estonian).
 Overall, ethnic Russians make up 24% of Estonia's population (the proportion of Russophones is, however, somewhat higher, because Russian is the mother tongue of many ethnic Ukrainians, Belarusians and Jews who live in the country).

 Demand for industrial workers drew Russians to settle in larger cities.
 In all three countries, the rural settlements are inhabited almost entirely by the main national ethnic groups, except some areas in eastern Estonia and Latvia with a longer history of Russian and mixed villages.
 The Lithuanian city of Visaginas was built for workers at the Ignalina nuclear power plant and therefore has a Russian majority.
 A 2014 study found that many Russians identified with the place where they lived.

 After the accession of Estonia, Latvia and Lithuania to the European Union on 1 May 2004, many Baltic Russians moved to other EU countries.
 In particular, tens of thousands of Baltic Russians (especially those with EU citizenship) moved to the United Kingdom and to Ireland, who were the first 'old' EU countries to open up their labour markets to the new members of the EU.
 Thousands of Russians from Riga, Tallinn and Vilnius, holding EU passports, now live in London, Dublin and other cities in the UK and Ireland.
 They make up a substantial part of the Russian-speaking community in London.
 No reliable statistics on their exact numbers exist, as in the UK they are counted as nationals of the Baltic countries, and not as Russians.

-In 2012, Dimitri Medvedev issued a repatriation program designed to resettle ethnic Russians from abroad.
-So far 10,000 families have settled in the Russian Federation, mostly to Pskov Oblast.